ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ## Test bot

-- Goto your ringcentral app's bot section, click 'Add to glip'
+- Goto your RingCentral app's bot section, click 'Add to glip'
 - Login to [https://glip-app.devtest.ringcentral.com](https://glip-app.devtest.ringcentral.com), find the bot by searching its name.
 Talk to the bot.
 - Edit config.py to change bot bahavior and test in [https://glip-app.devtest.ringcentral.com](https://glip-app.devtest.ringcentral.com)